-Oil futures pare gains after U.S. inventories surge most on record
+Oil futures higher on production cut hopes as inventory build limits gains

-NEW YORK (Reuters) - Oil prices pulled back Wednesday, with benchmark Brent turning negative as U.S. crude inventories surged the most on record, but the pullback was muted by hopes that a meeting between OPEC and allied producers on Thursday will trigger output cuts.
+Both contracts pared gains after the United States posted its largest crude inventory surge on record, with Brent turning negative briefly.

-U.S. crude inventories rose 15.2 million barrels in the week, the most on record, as refiners slashed runs and the storage hub at Cushing filled more quickly than expected, the U.S. Energy Information Administration said in a weekly report on Wednesday.
+U.S. crude inventories rose 15.2 million barrels in the week, as refiners slashed runs and the storage hub at Cushing filled more quickly than expected, the U.S. Energy Information Administration said in a weekly report on Wednesday.

 Demand has fallen as the coronavirus outbreak forced closures of businesses and schools.